-GHP's course structure allowed them to learn for the sake of learning, rather than for a grade.
-The lack of pressure and the understanding, helpful nature of the faculty/student relationships allowed students to reach new heights in their majors, discover new areas of interest, or plan for their future research or college.
+Approximately 90 percent of students reported that their GHP classroom environment was positive.
+During focus group discussions, students gave examples of how GHP's course structure allowed them to learn for the sake of learning, rather than for a grade.
+The lack of pressure and the understanding, helpful nature of the faculty/student relationships allowed students to reach new heights in their majors, discover new areas of interest, grow their passions and plan for their future research or college.

 In focus group discussions and open responses, faculty indicated that they also benefited from the freedom of the GHP classroom.
 Many viewed the program as a chance to recharge their passion for teaching before the beginning of a new school year.
 Others remarked that it served as a learning opportunity allowing them to revisit old textbooks or notes from their university education.
+Faculty also noted that teaching at GHP later allowed them to bring new techniques and energy into their teaching during the school year.